Trade directory · South Bend metro · Indiana

 Peak Season

-Spring through early fall (March-October) due to new construction and home improvement projects
+Spring through early fall (March-September) for new construction and home improvement projects

 Market estimate